ioos/erddap-gold-standard/_docs/index.md

 tags: [getting_started, about, overview]
 toc: true
 #permalink: index.html
-summary: A more robust how-to guide for deploying, managing, and updating an erddap server.
+summary: A how-to guide for deploying, managing, and updating an ERDDAP server.
 ---

 This page aims to provide an easy-to-use walkthrough for standing up an ERDDAP server using the [ERDDAP Docker image](https://github.com/axiom-data-science/docker-erddap) and IOOS Gold Standard